PavanRangani/docs/docs/prd/incentive-stock/vested-details.md

 ### System Rule

 - `Vested Details` can only be applicable for Vested Share.
-- Once the shares are vested and user want to add vested details on that shares then `Add Vested Details` action can be used.
+- Once the shares/percent are vested and user want to add vested details on that shares/percent then `Add Vested Details` action can be used.

 ### UX Rule